El Al Flight 1862: Aftermath

 The crash was also witnessed by people in a nearby fire station on Flierbosdreef.
 First responders came upon a rapidly spreading fire of "gigantic proportions" that consumed all 11 floors of the buildings and was 120 m wide.
 No one survived from the crash point, but some managed to escape from the remainder of the building.
 Witnesses reported seeing people jumping out of the building to escape the fire.

 Hundreds of people were left homeless by the crash; the city's municipal buses were used to transport survivors to emergency shelters.
 Firefighters and police were also forced to deal with reports of looting in the area.

 Prime Minister Ruud Lubbers and Queen Beatrix visited the scene of the disaster the following afternoon.
 The prime minister said, "This is a disaster that has shaken the whole country."

 In the days immediately following the disaster, bodies of victims were recovered from the crash site.
 The mayor ordered rubble and aircraft wreckage removed, and investigators found the critical engine pylon fuse pins in the landfill.
 The two fallen engines were recovered from the Gooimeer, as were pieces of a 30 ft section of the right wing's leading edge.
 The remains of the aircraft were transported to Schiphol for analysis.

 The aircraft's flight data recorder was recovered from the crash site and was heavily damaged, with the tape broken in four places.
 The section containing the data from the last two and a half minutes of the flight was particularly damaged.
-The recorder was sent to the United States for recovery and the data was successfully extracted.
+The recorder was sent to the United States for recovery and the data were successfully extracted.
 Despite intensive search activities to recover the cockpit voice recorder from the wreckage area, it was never found, though El Al employees stated that it had been installed in the aircraft.

 Causes

-When Boeing 747 engine or engine pylons experience excessive load, the fuse pins holding the engine nacelle to the wing are designed to fracture cleanly, allowing the engine to separate from the aircraft without damaging the wing or wing fuel tank.
+When Boeing 747 engines or engine pylons experience excessive load, the fuse pins holding the engine nacelle to the wing are designed to fracture cleanly, allowing the engine to separate from the aircraft without damaging the wing or wing fuel tank.
 Airliners are generally designed to remain airworthy in the event of an engine failure or separation, so they can be landed safely.

 However, damage to a wing or wing fuel tank can have disastrous consequences.
 The Netherlands Aviation Safety Board found that the fuse pins had not failed properly, but instead had fatigue cracks prior to overload failure.
 The board developed a scenario of a probable sequence of events for the loss of engine three: